-When a family requests a financial hardship exemption, must suspend the minimum rent requirement beginning the first of the month following the family's request.
+When a family requests a financial hardship exemption, the PHA must suspend the minimum rent requirement beginning the first of the month following the family's request.

 The PHA then determines whether the financial hardship exists and whether the hardship is temporary or long-term.
-Since HUD does not define temporary or long-term hardship, the PHA must decide what these terms mean.

-OHCD defines temporary hardship as a hardship expected to last 90 days or less.
-Longterm hardship is defined as a hardship expected to last more than 90 days.
-OHCD will make a decision within 30 days of the family's request.
+The OHCD defines temporary hardship as a hardship expected to last 90 days or less.
+Long-term hardship is defined as a hardship expected to last more than 90 days.